ieee-vgtc/ieeevis.org/content/info/call-participation/paper-submission-guidelines.md

 ## Submission System

 IEEE VIS uses the [Precision Conference System (PCS)](https://new.precisionconference.com/vgtc) to handle the submission and reviewing process.
-When submitting your manuscript, please make sure that you submit it to your intended area by choosing the appropriate area from the list of six areas.
+When submitting your manuscript, at the top of the PCS Submissions tab you should select 'VGTC' for the society, 'VIS 2024' for the conference/journal, and 'VIS 2024 Full Papers' for the track.
+Then, please make sure that you submit it to your intended area by choosing the appropriate area from the list of six areas.
 In the [area description page](/year/2024/info/call-participation/area-model), you can find information guiding you to choose an appropriate area along with example papers for each area.

 ## Formatting and Language Guidelines